awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-producer.md

    ALTER DATASHARE salesshare REMOVE TABLE public.tickit_sales_redshift;
    ```

    You can also use the Amazon Redshift console to edit datashares\.
-For more information, see [Editing AWS Data Exchange datashares \(preview\) ](edit-adx-datashare-console.md)\.
+For more information, see [Editing AWS Data Exchange datashares](edit-adx-datashare-console.md)\.

 1. Grant or revoke GRANT USAGE from AWS Data Exchange datashares\.
 You can't grant or revoke GRANT USAGE for AWS Data Exchange datashare\.
-The following example shows an error when the GRANT USAGE privilege is granted to an AWS account for a datashare that AWS Data Exchange manages\.
+The following example shows an error when the GRANT USAGE permission is granted to an AWS account for a datashare that AWS Data Exchange manages\.

    ```
    CREATE DATASHARE salesshare MANAGEDBY ADX;